waoup/lightning-hydra-template/README.md

    python train.py -m logger=csv datamodule.batch_size=16,32,64,128 tags=["batch_size_exp"]
    ```

-2. Write a script/notebook that searches over the `logs/` folder and retrieves the metrics of runs containing given name or tags.
+2. Write a script/notebook that searches over the `logs/` folder and retrieves the metrics of runs containing given name or tags in config.
 Plot the results.

 <br>